runbytech/ultron-ele/content/category/information-technology/t-thinking-in-gatsby/1-overview.md

 * aim to clients who want to use cloud service and to cut cost in IT infrastructure

 This is a short idea list I can think of currently about traditional web system migration to Gatsby.
-With more and more the projects I involved, I believe this list will continue grow.
+With more and more projects I involved, I believe this list will continue grow.
 Web technology is evolving constantly with fun and efficiency, that's how Gatsby comes, let's make it clear and lead a better life in partnership with Gatsby.